 If you already have a Bachelor's degree, Master’s degree or PhD degree, and want to pursue the Complex Systems Graduate Certificate as a stand-alone program you can apply by filling out an application to the Horace H. Rackham School of Graduate Studies.
 This can be found on the Rackham website: www.rackham.umich.edu/admissions/applying Use the following information when completing the application: Code: 00139; Academic Program: Complex Systems Certificate.
 You must fill out a regular application for admission even though the Certificate is not a formal degree program.
 You can specify on your application that you are applying for the Certificate by using the information above.
 All applications to Rackham must be filled out and submitted online unless you are past the Rackham deadline.
 If past the Rackham deadline, please contact our office and we will provide you with a hard-copy application form.
 Applications to the Certificate program are accepted at any time but the Rackham online application has a deadline.
 If you are unable to use the Rackham online form you can still apply for the Certificate using a hard-copy form.

-If you are not a U.S. citizen, you must apply to a University of Michigan graduate program in order to enroll in our Certificate.
+If you are not a U.S. citizen, you must apply to a full-time University of Michigan graduate or PhD program in order to enroll in our Certificate.
 This is due to a U.S. Immigration requirement that international students must be enrolled full-time in order to qualify for a visa.
 Please follow application guidelines detailed above as well as the guidelines for international students found on the Rackham website.
-Applications from international students are due by June 1 for Fall term enrollment.
+Applications from international students are due by May 1 for Fall term enrollment.